Let a Morristown DWI Law Firm Challenge Your License Suspension

 For a third offense if your second offense is less than 10 years old or for a fourth or subsequent offense, New Jersey law imposes a 10-year driver’s license suspension.
 Similar to a second offense, this is the case regardless of your BAC at the time of your arrest.

 5. Enhanced Driver’s License Suspensions for DWI Offenses in School Zones

 New Jersey law imposes enhanced penalties for DUI/DWI offenses in school zones.
 For a first-time offense, regardless of your BAC, you can lose your license for one to two years.
 For a third or subsequent offense (regardless of BAC), you can lose your license for 20 years.

 6. Driver’s License Suspensions for Minors Charged with DWI

 New Jersey law also imposes special penalties for drivers under the age of 17.
 For minors, drivers license suspensions run until their 17th birthday and then for the full term of suspension listed above.

 7. Alcotest Refusals

 If you refused to submit to a breath test during your DUI/DWI traffic stop, you can be charged with a “DUI/DWI refusal” in addition to being charged with DUI/DWI.
 A first-time breathalyzer refusal carries a seven to 12-month driver’s license suspension, a second-time refusal carries a two-year driver’s license suspension, and a third or subsequent refusal carries a suspension of 10 years.
 These suspensions increase for DUI/DWI refusals in school zones.

 8. Suspension and Revocation of CDLs

 If you hold a commercial driver’s license, a first-time DUI/DWI can result in a one-year suspension of your CDL.
 If you are being charged with a second offense within 10 years, your CDL could be revoked permanently.

 Schedule a Free Consultation with Our Morristown DWI Law Firm

-If you are facing a DUI/DWI charge in Morristown, it is important that you speak with an experienced defense attorney as soon as possible.
+If you are facing a DUI/DWI charge in Morristown, it is important that you speak with an experienced DWI defense lawyer as soon as possible.
 To speak directly with Morristown defense attorney Scott A. Gorman about your case, call (201) 489-9199 or submit your case online now.